AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/google-docs-modules.md

 The Google Docs modules enable you to monitor, create, edit and retrieve documents in your Google Docs and Google Shared Drive (for G Suite users).

-In order to use Google Docswith `Adobe Workfront Fusion`, it is necessary to have a Google account.
+In order to use Google Docswith Adobe Workfront Fusion, it is necessary to have a Google account.
 If you don't have a Google account yet, you can create one at the Google Account help page.

 If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).